fmerg/pymerkle/README.md

 In contrast to the [_bitcoin_](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) specification for Merkle-trees, lonely leaves are not duplicated in order for the tree to remain genuinely binary.
-Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain balanced upon any update.
+Instead, creating bifurcation nodes at the rightmost branch allows the tree to remain both binary and balanced upon any update.
-As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation is by structure invulnerable to length-extension attacks due to the vulnerability described [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp) (reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459)).
+As a consequence, even if security against second-preimage attack (see below) were deactivated, the current implementation is by structure invulnerable to length-extension attacks exploiting the [**here**](https://github.com/bitcoin/bitcoin/blob/bccb4d29a8080bf1ecda1fc235415a11d903a680/src/consensus/merkle.cpp) described vulnerability (reported as [CVE-2012-2459](https://nvd.nist.gov/vuln/detail/CVE-2012-2459)).
 Using Merkle-trees without duplicate entries further reduces the risk of bugs in protocols based upon them.